 When we were cleaning my grandmother’s house, we found rosaries everywhere.
 Rosaries were hidden, lost, or just purposefully put in the kitchen, inside clocks, in the bathroom, behind drawers, in special boxes in special places, her bedside—everywhere!
 It was like she was trying to tell us that when we miss her, when we are sad, when we feel lonely, or when we need help making it through the day with a mother’s heart, we should pick up a rosary.

 That’s Mary!
 Her fiat, her purpose, and her love for us and our love for her is all about God.
 This month that love is focused on the Holy Rosary.
 Through the Holy Rosary, we meditate on God’s Word.
-The Gospel becomes imbedded in our hearts, and Mary holds our hand to Jesus Christ.
+The Gospel becomes embedded in our hearts, and Mary holds our hand to Jesus Christ.

 Touching rosary beads as you pray helps engage your body in prayer, too.
 Genuflecting, kneeling, and positioning your hands in prayer, physical actions help you focus and engage your entire self.
 Engaging your body will help you focus, but if you still struggle, you’re in St. There’s company.